omnistrate/ctl/mkdocs/docs/omnistrate-ctl_build.md

 ## omnistrate-ctl build

-Build one service plan from docker compose
+Build Services from image, compose spec and service plan specs

 ### Synopsis

-Build command can be used to build one service plan from image, docker compose, and service plan spec.
+Build command can be used to build a service from image, docker compose, and service plan spec.
 It has two main modes of operation:
   - Create a new service plan
   - Update an existing service plan